Organised market place or organised market - OMP (REMIT definitions)

 - several OMPs modified their OMP codes for transaction reporting.

-It follows from the minutes of 16 November 2021 from 2021 Joint roundtable meeting od ACER with AEMPs, OMPs and RRMs (Reference: RT-AEMP-OMP-RRM-2021) that the ACER does not plan “to amend the list of OMPs with the inclusion of booking platforms, but that the respective guidance might be improved if deemed necessary”.
+Further developments as regards the OMP listings in 2021.
+It follows from the minutes of 16 November 2021 from 2021 Joint roundtable meeting of the ACER with AEMPs, OMPs and RRMs (Reference: RT-AEMP-OMP-RRM-2021) that the ACER does not plan “to amend the list of OMPs with the inclusion of booking platforms, but that the respective guidance might be improved if deemed necessary”.

 Procedure for OMP listing